sdsc-hpc-students/sdsc-hpc-students.github.io/supercomputing_club.md

 ### Contact Information

-If you'd like to know more and potentially join our club, please email the club at <supercomputingclub@gmail.com> or reach out directly to Nigel at <pbrown@ucsd.edu>.
+If you'd like to know more and potentially join our club, please email the club at <supercomputingclub@gmail.com> or reach out directly to the club president, Bailey Passmore at <mpassmor@ucsd.edu>